webqit/oohtml/README.md

 ## Modular HTML

-Modular HTML is markup written as self-contained objects - wherein an element *encapsulates* their own structure, styling and logic!
+Modular HTML is markup architecture that lets us write elements as self-contained objects - which includes being able to *encapsulate* structure, styling and logic!

 OOHTML makes this possible by introducing "namespacing" and style and script scoping!